awwx/meteor-appcache/README.md

 As another example, suppose the user has previously opened the web page and so has an old copy of the application in the app cache.
-The user now returns to the web page, but in the meantime a new version of the application has been published.
+The user now returns to the web page, and in the meantime a new version of the application has been published.
 What happens?
 Since the browser never waits for the app cache, it will at first display the old version of the web page.
 Then, as Meteor makes its livedata